 Sunburn is a painful reminder of skin damage from spending too much time in the sun.

 Years of overexposure to the sun will lead to premature wrinkling.
 Your skin will look older than it should, and sooner.

 There will be older-looking skin and age spots for sure.
 Now, are you willing to add an increased risk of skin cancer?

 How Many Sunburns?

 Sunburns, while you are young, will increase your Melanoma Risk.
-Light-skinned women who fit the higher risk group listed earlier are at the higher risk after five or more blistering sunburns.
+Light-skinned women who fit the higher-risk group listed earlier are at a definite higher risk after five or more blistering sunburns.

 If these sunburns occur between the ages of 15 and 20, these women have an 80 percent increased risk for melanoma.
 Melanoma is the most deadly form of skin cancer.

 If this is your risk group, please find a good dermatologist and get a full exam of your skin.
 Meanwhile, please start your own at-home skin inspections.